-Meghan Markle And Prince Harry Are NOT Yet Engaged, Palace Hasn’t Made Official Announcement
+Much Of The Media Is Printing Presumptive Headlines Trying To Be First To Share #Royal Engagement

 The bottom line is that the only place that can confirm an engagement between Meghan Markle and Prince Harry is Kensington Palace.

-Featured Image by KGC-22/STAR MAX/IPx/AP Images]
+[Featured Image by KGC-22/STAR MAX/IPx/AP Images]